quil-lang/quilc/src/addresser/README.md

 The main difficulty in addressing is managing the logical to physical rewiring.
 At any given moment, logical qubits
-- might not have an assigment to a physical qubit (and hence an assignment must be made), or
+- might not have an assignment to a physical qubit (and hence an assignment must be made), or
 - might be assigned to physical qubits which are not adjacent (in which case something must be done in order for a gate involving them to be executed).